verified_user2026 Verified Data • 666 Local Clinics

 How much do dental implants cost in North Carolina?

 In North Carolina, dental implants average $4,242.
-This is 1% higher than the national average.
+This is 6% lower than the national average.
 University clinics like UNC Adams School of Dentistry (Chapel Hill) often offer reduced rates.

 Are there dental grants in North Carolina?